JellyDream/tensorflow-sphereface/README.md

 ## Others
 ### Data augmentation
 Now I provide the c++ code of some useful data augmentation(shift, zoom, rotation, modHSV, modRGB and so on) in data_augmentation.hpp.
-You can write python code according to it.
+You can write python code according to it to improve performance.